 • Wash and dry produce. • Dice potatoes into ½-inch pieces; place in a large pot with enough salted water to cover by 2 inches.
 Bring to a boil and cook until tender, 15-20 minutes. • Reserve ½ cup potato cooking liquid, then drain and return potatoes to pot. • Keep covered off heat until ready to mash.

-• While potatoes cook, trim and quarter mushrooms.
+• While potatoes cook, trim and quarter mushrooms (skip if your mushrooms are pre-sliced!).
 Trim, peel, and finely dice carrots.
 Halve, peel, and dice half the onion (whole onion for 4 servings).
 Strip half the thyme leaves from stems (all the leaves for 4); mince leaves.

-• Heat a large drizzle of olive oil in a medium, preferably ovenproof, pan over medium-high heat (use a large, preferably ovenproof, pan for 4 servings).
+• Heat a drizzle of olive oil in a large, preferably ovenproof, pan over medium-high heat.
 Add mushrooms and a big pinch of salt.
-Cook, stirring occasionally, until lightly browned, 5 minutes. • Add a drizzle of olive oil to pan, then stir in carrots, diced onion, and salt.
+Cook, stirring occasionally, until lightly browned, 5 minutes. • Add another drizzle of olive oil to pan, then stir in carrots, diced onion, and salt.
 Cook, stirring, until veggies are softened, 5-7 minutes more.

-• Stir 1 TBSP butter (2 TBSP for 4 servings) into pan with veggies until melted, then add minced thyme, garlic powder, and flour.
-Cook, stirring, 1 minute. • Stir in tomato paste until incorporated, 1 minute. • Pour in ¾ cup water (1 cup for 4) and stock concentrates, scraping up any browned bits from bottom of pan.
-Bring to a boil, then reduce to a low simmer and cook until sauce has thickened, 2-3 minutes.
-Season generously with salt and pepper.
-Turn off heat.
-TIP: If your pan isn’t ovenproof, transfer mixture now to a baking dish.
+• Stir 1 TBSP butter (2 TBSP for 4 servings) into same pan, then add thyme, garlic powder, and flour.
+Cook, stirring, 1 minute.
+Stir in tomato paste until incorporated. • Add ¾ cup water (1 cup for 4) and stock concentrates, scraping up browned bits.
+Bring to a boil; reduce to a low simmer and cook until thickened, 2-3 minutes.
+Season with salt and pepper.
+TIP: If pan isn’t ovenproof, transfer mixture to a baking dish now.

 • Mash drained potatoes with sour cream, half the cheddar (you’ll use the rest in the next step), and 2 TBSP butter (3 TBSP for 4 servings) until smooth and creamy, adding splashes of reserved potato cooking liquid as needed.
 Season with salt and pepper.

-• Heat broiler to high. • Once filling has thickened, spoon mashed potatoes on top.
-Spread potatoes into an even layer, leaving a 1-inch border around edge of pan. • Sprinkle potatoes with remaining cheddar.
+• Heat broiler to high. • Once filling has thickened, spoon mashed potatoes on top; spread in an even layer, leaving a 1-inch border around edge of pan. • Sprinkle mashed potatoes with remaining cheddar.

 • Broil shepherd’s pie until cheese is lightly browned, 3-4 minutes.
 TIP: Watch carefully to avoid burning. • Let rest at least 5 minutes, then divide between plates and serve.